3devo/AvrMemoryAnalyzer/README.md

     0x010784: eicall in Scheduler::execute() at Screen.h:1130
     0x01b25a: call in main at Main.cpp:378 called Scheduler::execute()

-Note that for indirect calls (`icall` or `eicall`), only the caller is shown, the called function is not known.
+Note that for indirect calls (`icall` or `eicall` on AVR), only the caller is shown, the called function is not known.

 Limitations
 -----------